SkogAI/term/README.md

 The framework is MIT licensed, see [LICENSE](LICENSE).
 Fork it, ship it, do what you want.

-The content in `src/plugins/welcome.ts`, `src/plugins/site-content.ts`, and
-`src/plugins/projects.ts` (bio, links, copy) is mine.
+The content in `src/plugins/me/` (bio, links, copy) and the `jazho76` theme are mine.
 Legally the MIT license covers it too, but socially please rip it out and put your own in before deploying.